Submission & Approval Process Guidelines for New Educational Videos, Apps, eTools and Publications Content

 The approval process includes determining how the proposal aligns with AIHA's CPAG Content Priorities.
 Please review the CPAG Content Priorities Summary Document (PDF) to see how your proposal can best align with one or more of the priorities.

-STEP 4: For Videos and Publications EXCEPT for Position Statements that CPAG has approved are sent to the AIHA Board for review and final decision-making.
-Depending on the complexity of the issue, the Board may decide via a vote by electronic ballot (generally within five business days and requiring unanimous agreement) or defer discussion until its next scheduled meeting.
+Step 2: Board Review and Final Decision (For Publications and Videos EXCEPT Position Statements): Proposals, along with their scores and recommendations, are sent to the AIHA Board for review and final decision-making.
+The Board considers the collective group's evaluation and recommendation as advisory input.
+Depending on the complexity of the issue, the Board may decide by electronic ballot (generally within five business days and requiring unanimous agreement) or defer discussion until its next scheduled meeting.
 If a Board member recuses themselves, this does not count against the unanimous agreement provision.
-That is, if the remaining members are all in accord, the proposal is approved.
+That is, if the remaining members are all in agreement, the proposal is approved.

 There are two possible outcomes during this review stage:

-- The AIHA Board approves a project that CPAG has approved.
-If the proposal does not need funding, then the project leader and the originating volunteer group may start work.
+A. The AIHA Board approves the project.
+If the proposal does not require funding, the project leader and the originating volunteer group may begin work.
 If the proposal is approved and requires funding, then the volunteer group officer will submit a funding request by July 1.

-- The AIHA Board disapproves a project that CPAG has approved.
+B. The AIHA Board disapproves of the project.
 In this case, the project leader may submit a new proposal that addresses, eliminates, or mitigates the Board's concerns.

-STEP 1: All proposals for NEW position statements must first be preceded by the development of a corresponding white paper (which goes through the normal CPAG/Board approval process).
+Step 1: All proposals for NEW position statements must first be preceded by the development and approval of a corresponding white paper (which goes through the standard CPAG/Board approval process for new publications).

-STEP 2: After the white paper has been developed, the position statement proposal is sent to the Board for final review and approval.
+Step 3: Following CPAG's initial review, the position statement proposal is sent to the AIHA Board for review and approval to proceed with development.

-STEP 3: Once the position statement has been developed, CPAG reviews the document and recommends the final draft to the Board.
+Step 5: Once the position statement document has been drafted, CPAG reviews the draft to ensure it aligns with the approved proposal and supporting materials.
+CPAG provides feedback and recommends the final draft to the Board for approval.

-STEP 4: The final document must be reviewed and approved by the Board prior to publication.
+Step 6: The final position statement document must be reviewed and approved by the AIHA Board prior to publication.

 Peer Review Process

-Peer reviewer plays a critical role in the development of AIHA publications.
-Peer reviewers are subject matter experts on the topic covered by the document, but they do not contribute to the document's development except by providing feedback to authors for improving the quality and validity of the research presented in the manuscript.
+Peer reviewers play a critical role in the development of AIHA publications.
+Reviewers are selected as subject matter experts on the document's topic, but their role is strictly independent and focused on providing feedback to improve the quality and validity of the content.

 Level 1: Content requires peer review by independent members (non-authors) of the originating volunteer group.
 This content may be described as: